roblox-ts/roblox-ts.com/_docs/quick-start.md

 1\.
 Create a new folder and name it whatever you'd like.
 For example: `my-project`

 2\.
 Open a terminal with the working directory set to your created folder.
-VSCode automatically does this when you `Open with Code`.
+VSCode automatically does this when you `Open with Code` and press `Ctrl + \`` to open the terminal window.

 <p align="center"><img src="https://user-images.githubusercontent.com/15217173/62526363-b81d1280-b7fe-11e9-908e-8d476603c4e0.png"></p>